koad/io/README.md

 - I can remember how I did a thing
 - I can replay the thing I did
-- I can automate the thing I did
 - I can go back and see if I was right
 - I can keep my things together as simple files and folders
 - I don't need to install or depend on complex tools and vendors
-- I can keep my projects/data categorized into entities (an entity for each `area of focus`)
+- I can keep my projects/data organized into categories (an entity folder for each `area of focus`)

 ## customizable chain reactions